SoftUni-Internal/interactive-content/EN/Course.md

-# Tips and Tricks for Working Remotely
+# Cybersecurity and Social Engineering

 ## Description
 - What actions can we take to increase our productivity?